godot-rust/gdnative-book/src/gdext/index.md

 3. **Always-on**

-   There is no differentiation between "tool" and "normal" scripts anymore; Rust logic runs as soon as the Godot editor launches, but gdext explicitly changes this behaviour, by default all virtual callbacks (ready, process etc.) are not invoked **in editor mode**, this behaviour can be reverted with a configuration, while implementing the [ExtensionLibrary][extension_library_doc] trait.
+   There is no differentiation between "tool" and "normal" scripts anymore, as it was the case in GDNative.
+Rust logic runs as soon as the Godot editor launches, but gdext explicitly changes this behavior.
+By default, all virtual callbacks (`ready`, `process` etc.) are not invoked **in editor mode**.
+This behavior can be configured when implementing the [`ExtensionLibrary`][extension-library-doc] trait.

 4. **No recompilation while editor is open**